Buying vs. Leasing With Dick Brooks Honda of Greer

 Best Cars to Lease

-The best cars to lease are those with the best book value after the term of the lease.
-Since they depreciate less, you pay less.
-Review the lease ratings to see which cars retain their value.
+The best cars to lease are those with strong book values at lease end, as they depreciate less.
+Reviewing lease ratings can help identify cars that retain their value well.

 Buying vs. Leasing: Which Is Right for Me?

-The finance center at Dick Brooks Honda of Greer offers a variety of leasing and financing options for the brand-new Fords and used vehicles in our inventory.
-If you're ready to lease or buy your next vehicle, contact us online.
+The finance center at Dick Brooks Honda of Greer offers various leasing and financing options for new and used vehicles.
+Ready to lease or buy your next car?
+Contact us online.